rajen05/Mini-Bakery-Program-using-Python/README.md

 This was a great hands-on experience applying Python for real-world business needs!

-👥 Collaborators: Rajendran A/L Kumarasamy (add teammates here if any)
+👥 Collaborators: RTan Zhen Ping, Rajendran , Sangeerthanaa